zazuko/kopflos/README.md

 The operations must implement a [Express routing handler](http://expressjs.com/en/starter/basic-routing.html) interface (`(req, res, next) => {}`).
 @kopflos-cms/core adds the [@rdfjs/express-handler](https://github.com/rdfjs-base/express-handler) to handle incoming and outgoing RDF data.
 For `GET` requests with a matching IRI Template, the `.dataset()` and `.quadStream()` as defined by `express-handler` are also available to read the given variables.
-Additionally there is a `hydra` property assigned to `req` that contains more data about the request:
+Additionally, there is a `hydra` property assigned to `req` that contains more data about the request:

 ```javascript
   req.hydra = {